How to Avoid Inheritance Tax on Property

 An equity release loan

 One way you can reduce your assets and liability for Inheritance tax is by spending it, which is where equity release can help.
-Giving you access to money tied up in your home will reduce your estate however the impact could be greater than paying IHT so seek advice.
+Giving you access to tax free money tied up in your home will reduce your estate however the impact could be greater than paying IHT so seek advice.

 Taking out life Insurance